Social Media: The Impact it Can Have on your Divorce

 Making your New Relationship “Facebook Official” Can Lead to Difficulties in your Divorce

 If you are cohabitating with a new partner, you can void your right to collect spousal maintenance.
 Likewise, spending money on a new partner before your divorce is finalized can have an impact on your property division settlement.
 You may be advised to not start dating again until your divorce is finalized, but if you do choose to do this, keep it off social media.
 Announcing your new relationship to your contacts, many of whom have contact with your former spouse, is simply asking to complicate your divorce settlement.

 Work with an Experienced St. Charles Divorce Attorney

 If your marriage is over and you are ready to file for divorce, contact an experienced Kane County divorce attorney to begin the process.
 If you have questions about any aspect of divorce, such as specific instances of citing social media in your divorce proceeding or what you can expect in the months that follow your divorce’s finalization, a divorce attorney has the answers you need.
-To start this discussion with a member of our firm, contact Shaw Family Law, P.C. today to set up your initial consultation with us.
+To start this discussion with a member of our firm, contact Shaw Sanders, P.C. today to set up your initial consultation with us.